A land of coffee drinkers

 - Then you allow the coffee grounds to dry for about an hour before airing the secret, turning the cup and starting to read the coffee ground.

-Here is the small mocha pot in which the coffee is cooked “džezva” and is usually made of copper or enamel.
+The small mocha pot in which the coffee in Croatia is cooked, is called “džezva” and is usually made of copper or enamel.

 - Fill 4 mocha cups of cold water into the džezva and bring to a boil.